Tidal deformability and other global parameters of compact stars with strong phase transitions: Features of the twin branch

 We are interested in establishing a lower limit on the radius $R$ at densities below the phase transition point for the EOS compatible with the twin branch scenario.
-Since it is likely that a large fraction of the NS population have masses below the phase transition point, the future measurements of their radii will be indicative of whether the EOS is capable to support a phase transition at higher densities in a way compatible with observations of the massive NSs.
+Since it is likely that a large fraction of the NS population has masses below $M_{max}=2 M_\odot$, the future measurements of their radii will be indicative of whether the EOS is able to support a phase transition at higher densities (high-mass twins scenario) in a way compatible with the observations of the massive NSs.
 In order to obtain the lower bound on the radius, we adopt the $\alpha$ parameter in the quark phase equal to its extreme value, $\alpha=1$.
-Characteristic shapes of the $M(R)$ relations are presented in Fig.~\ref{fig:mr-lambda-ranges}.
-We conclude that the minimal radius $R$ of the $M(R)$ sequence for the range of the masses $M < M_{ph}$, that still allows for the twin-branch scenario cannot be smaller than 12 km with the adopted SLy4 crust.
-Softer pre phase-transition polytropes which give $R<12$~km result either in $M_{max}<2\,M_\odot$, or in $M_{ph} > M_{max}$.
-In addition to the polytropic index $\gamma$, factors that determine the radius for stars below the high-density twin branch segment are the densities $n_0$ at which the polytrope connects to the SLy4 EOS (low density SLy4-polytrope connection results in larger radii) and its ending point $n_1$.
+Characteristic shapes of the $M(R)$ relations are presented in Fig.~\ref{fig:mr-lambda-ranges}, where selected regions of the $\Lambda$ parameters in the $M(R)$ plane are also shown.
+The values of $\Lambda$ decrease with $M$ and increase with $R$ thanks to the strong scaling with these values.
+A limit of 900 corresponds to the lower edge of the orange region.
+In principle, we can construct a specific EOS corresponding to limiting $R_{ph}$ or $M_{ph}$ still consistent with this bound.
+We conclude that the minimum radius R on the polytropic branch of the M(R) sequence that still allows for the twin branch scenario cannot be smaller than 12 km with the adopted SLy4 crust, for the astrophysically interesting range of masses (${\simeq}1.0 - 2.0 M_\odot$).
+Softer pre-phase-transition polytropes which give $R<12$~km result either in $M_{max}<2\,M_\odot$, or in $M_{ph} > M_{max}$.
+In addition to the polytropic index $\gamma$, factors that determine the radius for stars below the high-density twin branch segment are the densities $n_0$ at which the polytrope connects to the SLy4 EOS (low-density SLy4-polytrope connection results in larger radii) and its ending point $n_1$.
 This simple exercise shows that the measurements of radii in this range of masses disclose information pertinent to our understanding of the EOS at densities above the nuclear saturation density.